kasem-sm/SlimeKT/docs/modules/java_kotlin/java_kotlin_modules.md

 ## Feature Article
-Article feature module consists of two extra modules including all the other modules that a feature modules usually contains.
-The two extra modules are:
+Article feature module consists of two extra modules including all the other modules that a feature module usually contains.
+The four extra modules are:

 - **markdown:** Contains all the necessary classes which helps in rendering text markdown in Article Detail Screen.
 It depends on a third party library called `commonmark`.
-- **widget:** It contains all the necessary classes that helps in creating Daily Read widget using Jetpack Glance API.
+- **widget:** It contains all the necessary classes that help in creating a Daily Read widget using Jetpack Glance API.
-- **worker:** This module manages Daily Read feature.
-It consists of `DailyReadManager` which fetches article and shows them as Daily Read via notification and widget.
+- **worker:** This module manages the Daily Read feature.
+It consists of `DailyReadManager` which fetches articles and shows them as Daily Read via notification and widget.
-- **article-common-ui:** Contains common UI components related to Article such as ArticleCard which is used in every screen where article is displayed.
+- **article-common-ui:** Contains common UI components related to Article such as ArticleCard which is used in every screen where an article is displayed.